 Slice the Vietnamese pork sausage into thin slices and then cut into thin strips.

 Crack the eggs into a bowl and season with a pinch of salt and black pepper.
 Beat well.
-Heat a non-stick pan over medium high heat, lightly grease with oil and pour just enough egg mixture to create a thin layer.
+Heat a non-stick pan over medium heat, lightly grease with oil and pour just enough egg mixture to create a thin layer.
+Cook until the egg mixture is set, flip once.
 I can make 2 egg crepes from 3 eggs.
 Remove from the pan to a cutting board.
-After all the egg crepes are made, roll them and slice thinly (see image below).
+After all the egg crepes are made, roll them and slice thinly.

 Prepare dried rice vermicelli noodles according to instructions on the package.

 Fill a bowl with rice vermicelli noodles, then add all the toppings and chopped herbs.
 Arrange the toppings as in the image below.

 Add 2 tablespoons of fish sauce to the broth.
 Taste the broth and adjust seasoning if needed.
 Ladle the hot soup over the noodles.

 Serve immediately.
 If you can eat fermented shrimp paste (this paste is flavorful but very strong and pungent), you can add a very small amount of it to your noodle bowl, mix with the broth before eating.

 Calories: 567kcal | Carbohydrates: 5g | Protein: 60g | Fat: 33g | Saturated Fat: 9g | Cholesterol: 541mg | Sodium: 2350mg | Potassium: 536mg | Fiber: 1g | Sugar: 2g | Vitamin A: 445IU | Vitamin C: 7mg | Calcium: 170mg | Iron: 4mg